-Following the decision of the PEI government to progressively lift public health measures on individuals, communities, and organizations, the Muslim Society decided to re-open Masjid Dar as-Salam for the five daily prayers (for Friday prayer check here).
+Following the decision of the PEI government to progressively lift public health measures on individuals, communities, and organizations, the Muslim Society decided to re-open Masjid Dar as-Salam for the five daily prayers. (you can also check this Important Announcement: Friday Prayer ).

-INSHALLAH Starting Tuesday, June 2, The re-opening will take place under the following conditions which will be strictly followed and enforced.
+The following conditions will be strictly followed and enforced.

 Individuals who decide not to follow the following rules will not be admitted into the mosque without exception.